 Reasonable Adjustments - Changes which are made to the study environment which allow the student to compete on an equipal footing with his/her peers, e.g. permission to record lectures, extra time in exams etc.

-Specific Learning Difficulties (SpLD) - Term used to cover a wide variety of specific learning difficulties which can affect literacy skills (e.g. aspects of reading, spelling and writing skills), short term memory, processing of information and sometimes motor skills.
-These include dyslexia, dyspraxia, dyscalculia and dysgraphia and is often used to refer to additional developmental disorders such as Autism Spectrum Disorders (ASD) (includes Asperger’s Syndrome or High Functioning Autism) and Attention Deficit Hyperactivity Disorder (ADHD).
+Specific Learning Differences (SpLD) - Term used to cover a wide variety of specific learning difficulties which can affect literacy skills (e.g. aspects of reading, spelling and writing skills), short term memory, processing of information and sometimes motor skills.
+These include dyslexia, dyspraxia, dyscalculia and dysgraphia and is often used to refer to additional developmental disorders such as Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).